Moses Stone: 2019: McDonald's Black and Positively Golden (We Are Golden) Campaign Hit Theme Song "We Golden" Ambassador/Voice

 This is Mcdonald's biggest overhaul in 16 years Stone performed the theme song for Black & Positively Golden Day On March 29, McDonald's kicks off Black & Positively Golden Day in Los Angeles with a special day of fun.
 The YWCA in Leimert Park, recently renamed after civil rights activist Rosa Parks, will host the exciting festivities featuring musical artists, McDonald's food, a collaborative mural creation and more.
 Join us live or follow @wearegolden on Instagram.

-2015 - 2016: McDonald's Summer & Winter Ambassador
+2015 – 2016: McDonald's Summer and Winter Ambassador

 Stone partnered up with McDonald's as the ambassador for the Summer, he performed and produced the music for their commercial "Summer & Lovin" McDonald's new summer special $2.50 Double Cheeseburger and Small Fries the commercial is now airing on National TV and Radio all over the US.
 The commercial premiered on the NBA Finals for over 20.4 million viewers.

-After Summer, McDonald's picked up Stone for two more spots for there brand new All Day Breakfast campaign, and extended his $2.50 commercial for the Winter with revised lyrics for the winter 2015 through 2016.
+After Summer, McDonald's picked up Stone for two more spots for there brand new All day breakfast campaign, and extended his $2.50 commercial for the Winter with revised lyrics for the winter 2015 through 2016.